- New query2 API for querying and transforming data

 - Improved stability of client event queues (see this PR)

-- The ActivityWatch WebExtension is now supported from this version forward, see the announcement on the forum.
+- The ActivityWatch WebExtension is officially supported from this version forward, see the announcement on the forum.

 - (Not really, see v0.7.1) Fixed pesky timezone issue in web UI (issue #117).